KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Authorisation.md

 Fun fact: A website uses encryption if its address starts with ”https://” and a padlock icon appears next to its address.

-##f Understanding of Privacy Policies
+## Understanding of Privacy Policies

 Unauthorised access can occur indirectly due to the actions of 3rd-party users or services.